Eclipse (Pink Floyd song)

-"Eclipse" is the tenth and final track from British progressive rock band Pink Floyd's 1973 album, The Dark Side of the Moon.
+"Eclipse" is the tenth and final track from English rock band Pink Floyd's 1973 album, The Dark Side of the Moon.
 It was written and sung by Roger Waters, with harmonies by David Gilmour and Rick Wright.
 After Waters left the band, Gilmour sang the lead vocal when performing live.

 On the album, the song transitions, without noticeable break, from the previous song, "Brain Damage", and the two are often played together as a single track on the radio (some DJs call the combined track "The Dark Side of the Moon").
 The end of the track consists of a fading heartbeat, identical to the opening of the first track on the album, "Speak to Me".